Zooomulus/P3CodePath-NotTwitterItsChirp/README.md

 # AND101 Project 3 - AnimalApps

-Submitted by: **Your Name Here**
+Submitted by: **Dung Nguyen**

-Time spent: **X** hours spent in total
+Time spent: **3.5** hours spent in total

 ## Summary

-**Name of your app** is an android app that was riddle with some pretty nasty Kotlin bugs.
+**NotTwitterItsChirp!** is an android app that was riddle with some pretty nasty Kotlin bugs.
 With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**

 If I had to describe this project in three (3) emojis, they would be: **emojis here**